Lakefront liberals: Electoral impact in the 1970s and 1980s

 Lakefront liberals were credited with contributing to the elections of Harold Washington in 1983 and 1987.
+However, in the first election, while Washington had performed competitively in the vote of the 43rd ward in both the primary and general elections, he was still outperformed by his general election opponent Bernard Epton in that Ward.
 During the 1987 Democratic mayoral primary, both Washington and his challenger, former mayor Jane Byrne, actively pursued the lakefront liberal vote.